charl3n3hsu/DSC80_Final_Proj/README.md

 - Hyperparameter Tuning
     - We applied GridSearchCV with 5-fold cross-validation and neg_mean_squared_error as our scoring metric.
         - poly_degree: Is the degree of polynomial features, we decided to test values of 1, 2, and 3 to determine the best fit for the data.
     - The best-performing model had a polynomial degree of 1, which suggests that a linear relationship best fits our dataset.

+#### Justification of Feature Engineering
+##### Demand_Per_Customer:
+This feature was created to capture the per-customer impact of an outage.
+Outages affecting fewer customers but with high demand loss may be prioritized differently by utility companies, resulting in shorter restoration times.
+By including this feature, the model would better account for the relationship between demand loss and outage duration.

+##### Log_Demand_Loss:
+The log transformation was applied in order to account for the skewness in the DEMAND.LOSS.MW column.
+Larger outages are not as frequent in this dataset, but can still disproportionately affect the model’s performance.
+By applying this transformation, we can reduce the influence of these outliers making the data more suitable for regression analysis.

+##### MONTH and Categorical Features:
+These features were included to account for seasonal patterns and regions differences in outage durations and causes.
+Outages caused by storms for instance, could take longer to restore than outages caused by equipment failure.

 #### Final Model Performance Assessment
 After training and evaluating our final model on the test set, we obtained the following results: